-Candidates answer two compulsory questions, completing a series of written tasks.
-The fieldwork scenarios for the two questions will be taken from different aspects of the syllabus content.
 The questions involve an appreciation of a range of techniques used in fieldwork studies.
 Pupils will participate in a range of fieldwork trips in order to explore a variety of fieldwork techniques.

-For more information on the course please contact the Head of Department, Mrs Kirsten Baines (klb@yarmschool.org)
+For further information please contact the Head of Department, Mrs Kirsten Baines (klb@yarmschool.org).